scambier/tic80-typescript/README.md

   },
   "tic": {
-    "ticPath": "path/to/tic/executable", // The path to your TIC executable "cartsPath": "path/to/tic/carts/folder" // The directory where TIC stores its carts },
+    "ticPath": "path/to/tic/executable", // The path to your TIC executable "cartsPath": "path/to/tic/carts/folder" // The directory where TIC stores its carts.
+Accessible from TIC with the "folder" command
+  },
   "compression": { // These settings will alter how the final js file will look like "compressedFile": "build/compressed.js", // Path to compressed file.
 You should not have to change this.